James L. McIntyre: Background

 McIntyre was born in Winnipeg on July 12, 1926.
 He was educated at St. Paul's Jesuit College but was removed from school at 16 after being diagnosed with polio and bed-ridden for a year.

 Recovered, McIntyre began work with Trans-Canada Air Lines in Toronto in 1946 and within a year was transferred to Sault Ste.
 Marie to manage the office in the city.
 Arriving in June 1947, the 20 year-old quickly began integrating himself into community life, joining the St. Marys River Boat Club.
 Interested in groups and organizations, McIntyre was elected treasurer and later president of the club and became involved in the Kinsman Club, Kiwanis, Chamber of Commerce and the board of the Children's Aid Society.

 It was at one of his first visits to the boat club that he met Mary Gallivan.
 The two were married at Precious Blood Cathedral on July 16, 1949.
 They would have six children: Paul, Patrick, Mary Anne, Catherine, Sheila and Nora.

 School board trustee and city councillor

-McIntyre was encouraged early on by others to get involved in political life of the city.
+Not long after his arrival, McIntyre was encouraged to get involved in political life of the city.
 In November 1951, on a friend's urging, he took an appointment to the separate school board.
 He would later serve as its chair.

 While away visiting family in 1957, a group nominated him for a vacant seat on city council in Ward 1.
-McIntyre agreed and despite his residing in another ward and running a minimal campaign, was elected.
+McIntyre agreed and despite residing in another ward and running a minimal campaign, was elected with the highest number of votes of any candidate in any ward in that year's election.

-An early advocate of transformation and modernization on council, McIntyre was critical of the city's ward system that he felt advantaged less popular wards in the west end of the city and emphasized ward interests over citywide concerns.
-He sponsored unsuccessful motions to study ward boundaries and to put the question to voters in the next city election.
+An early advocate of transformation and modernization on council, McIntyre was critical of the city's ward system that he felt advantaged less populous wards in the west end of the city and emphasized ward interests over city-wide concerns.
+He sponsored unsuccessful motions to study ward boundaries and to put the question doing away with wards to voters in the next city election.